elh4m/Advanced_Robot_programming/README.md

 # Advanced_Robot_programming
-this repository includes 3 projects (first,second and third assignment) related to aforementioned course "advanced robot programming" by professor Zaccaria held in 2021 at the University of Genova,Italy. all the work has been carried out in a group structure consisting Celestie Gladys , Elham Mohammadi , Tahmine Tabarestani. you can find a problem and its solution inside of each file.
+this repository includes 3 projects (first,second and third assignment) related to aforementioned course "advanced robot programming" by professor Zaccaria held in 2021 at the University of Genova,Italy. all the work has been carried out in a group structure consisting Celestie Gladys , Elham Mohammadi , Tahmine Tabarestani , with the name of CET. you can find a problem and its solution inside of each file.

 #How to run the projects